liewteh/challenge-london-mini-guide/challenge-chat-server/README.md

 ## Level 1 Challenge - make the chat server

-Your API _must_ _at_ _least_ allow a client to:
+At this first level, your API must allow a client to:

 - Create a new message
 - Read all messages
+- Read one message specified by an ID
 - Delete a message, by ID
-- Read one message specified by an ID

 All message content should be passed as JSON.

-Your routes should match the patterns established in class and in the Quote Server homework.
+Your routes should match the patterns established in class (RESTful).
 See the later section "Correct Routes" if you need the answer.

 You will need to use the app postman to test deleting a message.